Topherchriss/A-Z/README.md

 ## Overview

 A-Z TRAPEZA is a simple banking system application built with Python and the tkinter library for the graphical user interface.
-This application allows users to manage bank accounts, make deposits, withdrawals, check balances, and view transaction history.
+This application allows users to manage bank accounts, make deposits, withdrawals, check balances, view transaction history and perform budget related actions.

 ## Features